sophie-72/dotfiles/README.md

 ## Or clone the repository as a bare repository
 **Warning**
-It may overwrites existing files in your home directory.
-Please ensure to backup any important files before proceeding.
+This may overwrite existing files in your home directory.
+Please ensure you backup any important files before proceeding.

 ```
 git clone --bare https://github.com/sophie-72/dotfiles.git $HOME/.dotfiles